dzhavat/dzhavat.github.io/_posts/2019-07-17-reading-from-table-storage-inside-azure-functions-running-in-nodejs-part-1.md

 updated_date: 2019-07-19
 ---

-I spent a lot of time last week figuring out how to read from Table storage inside my Azure function.
+I spent a lot of time last week figuring out how to read from Table storage inside my Azure Function.
 I don‘t know if it was me, the tutorials I found or just the concept in general but something was not working.
 And it was frustrating.
 At some point, I finally figured it out but it had already taken me more time than necessary for such a simple task.

 So I‘m writing the following guide primarily for myself but also for other people who struggle with a similar problem.